-What we gather from your letter is that your marriage has reached a dead end, at least in your mind.
-Your latest effort to reconcile after his latest apologies was nothing but a faint attempt to make it work when it is writ large that marriage is over and apparently a sham.
+What we gather from your letter is that your marriage has reached a dead-end, at least in your mind.
+Your latest effort to reconcile after his latest apologies were nothing but a faint attempt to make it work when it is writ large that marriage is over and apparently a sham.

 Now with the above situation, your concerns could be with respect to:

 As per us, all these considerations should not weigh over your own ultimate happiness.
 If you are not happy in a marriage of ten years and see no scope for change- then where and what is the need to spend another two or three decades?